Hi-PACE/hipace/docs/source/building/platforms/booster_jsc.rst

    # optimize CUDA compilation for A100
    export AMREX_CUDA_ARCH=8.0 # 8.0 for A100, 7.0 for V100

-Install Hipace++ (the first time, and whenever you want the latest version):
+Install HiPACE++ (the first time, and whenever you want the latest version):

 .. code-block:: bash